kalmanb/sbt-ctags/README.md

     > ctagsLoad

-Then select the dependency you wish to import:
+Then select the dependency you wish to import for example `scala-library`:

     > ctagsAdd <tab>...
     > ctagsAdd scala-library